Talking to Strangers

 So, needless to say, that first day of kindergarten for me – leaving my mom and taking the bus by myself – was not an easy task for my mom!
 And to make matters worse, I forgot to get off the bus after school – throwing my mom into a huge panic attack – but I was ok 🙂

-So, let’s get back to the topic of teaching children about strangers.
+So, let’s get back to the topic of teaching children about stranger awareness.
 As soon as The Lovely Bones ended, the four of us (all moms) said we were going straight home to – once again – talk to our children about not talking to strangers.
 But it’s more than just “don’t talk to strangers,” it’s also “don’t go anywhere with anyone unless Mommy or Daddy say it’s ok.”

-But how do you communicate this message about people who aren’t necessarily strangers?
+But how do you communicate this stranger danger message about people who aren’t necessarily strangers?
 Or people our children innocently think must be OK because they have a child who goes to their school (or so my mom thought)?
 How do you talk about all this without making your outgoing and happy child unsociable and paranoid?
 Or what if your child ever gets separated from you?
 They will have no choice but to seek help from a stranger.
 And if you think about it, just about everyone is a stranger to a child, at least at first, including police officers.

 It’s a lot to think about – for both the parents and the children.
 You can come up with rules, but not all rules are practical.
 Situations constantly change, and with that, the rules change too.
-So to simplify things, we are following these steps with our children for now:

 1.)
 Be polite to everyone, but never go anywhere with anyone unless Mommy or Daddy (or their current caregiver) says it is ok.